ugoertz/kombilo/doc/manual.rst

 displayed (background/foreground color) in the game list, and which references to commentaries in the literature should be displayed in the game list.

+.. _search-history-as-tab:

+**search_history_as_tab** (new in 0.7.1)
+Set this to 1 in order to put the search history frame as a tab in the right hand column.
+If the option is 0, then the search history will be displayed as the bottom pane of the left hand column.
+The current default for this option is 0, in version 0.8 the default will become 1.

 **Uppercase labels**